Passover Seder: (relating the Exodus)

-Ha Lachma Anya (invitation to the Seder)
+(invitation to the Seder)

 The matzot are uncovered, and referred to as the "bread of affliction".
 Participants declare (in Aramaic) an invitation to all who are hungry or needy to join in the Seder.
 Halakha requires that this invitation be repeated in the native language of the country.

-Mah Nishtanah (The Four Questions)
+(The Four Questions)

 The Mishna details questions one is obligated to ask on the night of the seder.
 It is customary for the youngest child present to recite the four questions.
 Some customs hold that the other participants recite them quietly to themselves as well.
 In some families, this means that the requirement remains on an adult "child" until a grandchild of the family receives sufficient Jewish education to take on the responsibility.
 If a person has no children capable of asking, the responsibility falls to their spouse, or another participant.
 The need to ask is so great that even if a person is alone at the seder they are obligated to ask themselves and to answer their own questions.

-Ma nishtana ha lyla ha zeh mikkol hallaylot?